ganesh-git2014/splunk-checker/README.md

 - cluster is disabled (default is enabled): **CLUSTER** will not be checked
 - ssl is enabled (default is disabled): **SSL** will not be checked

-[^1]:The above settings are configured when setting the cluster environment.
+[^1]: The above settings are configured when setting the cluster environment.

 ### The severity of warning messages
 We define 3 different kind of severity, from most severe to least severe: `severe`, `elevated`, `low`.
 The `low` is defined as nearly normal here, so if a check item comes with no warning messages is also expressed as `low`.
 Besides, we define a severity as `unknown` for those skipped check items.